AngryLawyer/a-dabblers-adventures-in-rust/slides.md

 ---

-# Basic Rust program
+# The traditional Hello World

 !!!intro.rs

 * It's very C-like.
-Curly braces.
+Curly braced.
+* Semicolons aren't needed in a lot of cases.
+They imply 'new statement' rather than end of line, so if you want your function to return a value, you leave it off (or use the return keyword)
+* It uses macros in places.
+Printing to the console is a macro.

 ---

-# Variables
+# The basics

-!!!basics.rs
+!!!basics.rs:1

+---

+!!!basics.rs:2

+---

+!!!basics.rs:3

 ---